 prof. dr hab. inż.
-Wojciech Kabaciński, dr hab. inż.
-Remigiusz Rajewski, Wojciech.Kabacinski@put.poznan.pl Remigiusz.Rajewski@put.poznan.pl
+Wojciech Kabaciński wojciech.kabacinski@put.poznan.pl prof. dr hab. inż.
+Wojciech Kabaciński wojciech.kabacinski@put.poznan.pl dr hab. inż.
+Remigiusz Rajewski remigiusz.rajewski@put.poznan.pl

 Prerequisites

 The student should have basic knowledge in transmission systems, probability theory, and graph theory.
 Should be able to obtain information from the literature, databases, and other sources in English, integrate the information, make their interpretation, draw conclusions, and justify opinions.
 Should also be able to communicate in English in a professional environment.